-If this directory is not empty, piggyback data has been generated in this instance.
+If this directory is not empty, piggyback data has been generated in this site.

 General connector settings

-Now go to the host administration of WATO.
-There find the button Dynamic config.
-This will take you to the configuration of the DCD or its connectors:
+Now go to the host administration.
+The Setup > Hosts > Dynamic host management menu entry brings you to the configuration of the DCD respectively its connector:

-Create a new connection with New connection.
+Create a new connection with Add connection.
 The first part of the configuration is the General properties:

-Here you assign, as so often, a unique ID and a title for this connection.
-Also important is the selection of the Checkmk instance on which this connector should run.
-Because piggyback data is always processed locally, the connector must always be assigned to a specific instance.
+Here you assign, as so often, a unique ID and a title for this connector.
+Also important is the selection of the Checkmk site on which this connector should run.
+Because piggyback data is always processed locally, the connector must always be assigned to a specific site.

 Properties of the connector